What is an ETF?

 Active ETFs

-An "active" ETF is run by a manager, who's job is to choose the assets included in the portfolio and the weightings to the individual holdings.
+An "active" ETF is run by a manager, whose job is to choose the assets included in the portfolio and the weightings to the individual holdings.
 Active ETFs generally have higher fees attached to them than their passive counterparts.

 How to invest in ETFs